Change

 Study Rooms

-Study room use is restricted to current law students only.
+Our group study room use is restricted to current law students only.
 Students are allowed to reserve 2-hour blocks per reservation.
 You may reserve two blocks per day, but not consecutively to allow availability to other students.
-Masks are strongly encouraged while in the room.
 Please click here to make your reservation!
-This is a new system, so please feel free to contact the reference desk if you have any questions or problems making your reservation.
+Please feel free to contact the reference desk if you have any questions or problems making your reservation.

 Suggestions and Comments